Sherlock Holmes and the Secret Weapon: Cast notes

 This is the second Basil Rathbone "Sherlock Holmes" film in which Moriarty dies.
 He is thrown to his death from the top of the Tower of London by Holmes in 1939's The Adventures of Sherlock Holmes.
-During the course of the adventure, Holmes adopts the disguises of an elderly German bookseller (taken from the Arthur Conan Doyle story The Adventure of the Empty House), the lascar sailor Ram Singh, and the Swiss scientist Professor Hoffner.
+During the course of the adventure, Holmes adopts the disguises of an elderly German bookseller (taken from the Arthur Conan Doyle story "The Adventure of the Empty House"), the lascar sailor Ram Singh, and the Swiss scientist Professor Hoffner.
 His disguise as the bookseller was parodied in the film The Pink Panther.

 This film marks the first appearance of Dennis Hoey as Inspector Lestrade - the Scotland Yard detective who, with Watson, provides much of the comic relief in six of the films of the series.
 Lionel Atwill appeared previously in the film The Hound of the Baskervilles (1939) as Dr Mortimer.

 Adaptation notes

-Though the film is credited as an adaptation of "The Dancing Men", there is little resemblance between the two other than the code.
-It is implied that the events of "The Dancing Men" are canon with the events of the film, as Watson is reminded of "a case [they] had some years ago".
+Though the film is credited as an adaptation of "The Dancing Men", little resemblance is noted between the two other than the code.
+By implication, the events of "The Dancing Men" are canon with the events of the film, as Watson is reminded of "a case [they] had some years ago".